shreyasingh3/f1-race-prediction/README.md

+## Overview

+This project predicts Formula 1 race finishing positions using historical race data from the FastF1 API.
+I built an end-to-end ML pipeline that handles data ingestion, feature engineering, time-aware training, and evaluation.

+The focus is on modeling real-world constraints like data leakage and temporal splits, while exploring how driver form, constructor performance, and qualifying results impact race outcomes.

 ## FastF1 Position Predictor

 This repository implements an end-to-end, reproducible machine learning pipeline that uses the FastF1 API to predict Formula 1 race finishing positions at the driver level.
 It is designed to be recruiter-grade: clear structure, scripts instead of notebooks only, and a focus on time-aware evaluation to avoid data leakage.